 What if you did not know to use

 get-vdswitch to find out if you had any distrinbuted virtual switches on your VMware vSphere hosts?
-Looking back on our work with standard virtual switches (link), we can find out the command we have to work with by issuing
+Looking back on our work with standard virtual switches, we can find out the command we will need to use by issuing

 This time we want to focus on the VDSwitch commands, which will mange our distributed virtual switches.
 Just think of adding the D for a distributed virtual switch.
-If you want to manage distributed virtual switches from a command line, PowerCLI is really your best option.
+If you want to manage distributed virtual switches from a command line, PowerCLI is really a great option.
 Remember, the distributed virtual switch control plane resides on the vCetner server, so while there are some esxcli commands to view some characteristics of distributed virtual switches, there is no way to mange them using the esxcli tool on a host.

 It turns out we have a number of them in our environment.
 What if we are just concerned what switches a particular host is connected to?
 We can use the command

 Get-VDSwitch -VMhost host1.lab.local to see what distributed virtual switches host1 is connected to.
 In fact, let’s see what switches are connected to each host.
 While we are at it, we might as well take a look at host2.lab.local and see what distributed virtual switches it is connected to.

 It seems like we have a number of distributed virtual switches which are not in use.
 Let’s clean things up a bit by removing the distributed virtual switch named Migrate.
 To find out how to do this, use the command

 We can remove the distributed virtual switch named LACP2 by issuing the command

 Remove-VDSwitch -VDSwitch LACP2.
 PowerCLI will then confirm we want to remove the switch.

 Now we are going try to remove the switch named ThisistheFinalvSwitch with the command